sulfo/xml-sitemap-feed/readme.txt

 == Frequently Asked Questions ==

-Questions devided in **Sitemap / Robots** with most q&a about sitemap.xml and robots.txt related issues, **WordPress** with q&a about your WordPress configuration and **Advanced / Troubleshooting**.

-= Sitemap / Robots =

-**Q: How are the values for priority and changefreq calculated?**
+= How are the values for priority and changefreq calculated? =

-**A:** The front page has a fixed priority of 100% (1.0), pages are always 40% (0.4) and new posts have a default priority of 70% (0.7) but can vary between 10% (0.1) and 90% (0.9) depending on comments and post age.
+The front page has a fixed priority of 100% (1.0), pages are always 40% (0.4) and new posts have a default priority of 70% (0.7) but can vary between 10% (0.1) and 90% (0.9) depending on comments and post age.
 The cangefreq of the frontpage is set to monthly for pages and either monthly, weekly or daily for posts depending on comments.

 Dynamic pages like category pages, tag pages and archive pages are not listed in the XML Sitemap.

-**Q: Can I manipulate values for priority and changefreq?**
+= Can I manipulate values for priority and changefreq? =

-**A:** Yes and No. This plugin has no options page so there is no way to manually set the priority of urls in the sitemap.
+Yes and No. This plugin has no options page so there is no way to manually set the priority of urls in the sitemap.
 But there is automatic post priority calculation based on _post modifaction date_ and comment activity, that can either make post priority go to 90% (0.9) for fairly recent posts with many comments or 10% (0.1) for very old posts with no comments.

 This feature can be used to your advantage: by resaving your most important older posts from time to time, keeping the **lastmod date** fairly recent, you can ensure a priority of at least 70% (0.7) for those urls.
 And if you have comments on on those pages, the priority will even go up to 90% (0.9).

 If you cannot live with these rules, edit the values `$post_priority`, `$minpost_priority`, `$maxpost_priority`, `$page_priority`, `$frontpage_priority` in xml-sitemap-feed/sitemap.xml.php

-**Q: Do I need to submit the sitemap to search engines?**
+= Do I need to submit the sitemap to search engines? =

-**A:** No. In normal circumstances, your site will be indexed by the major search engines before you know it.
+No. In normal circumstances, your site will be indexed by the major search engines before you know it.
 The search engines will be looking for a robots.txt file and (with this plugin activated) find a pointer in it to the XML Sitemap on your blog.
 The search engines will return on a regular basis to see if your site has updates.

 Read more about _Ping-O-Matic_ under **Does this plugin ping search engines** (below) to make sure your site is under _normal circumstances_ ;)

 But if you have a server without rewrite rules, use your blog without fancy URLs or have it installed in a subdirectory, read **Do I need to change my robots.txt** for more instructions.

-**Q: Does this plugin ping search engines?**
+= Does this plugin ping search engines? =

-**A:** No. While other XML Sitemap plugins provide pinging to some search engines upon each post edit or publication, this plugin does not.
+No. While other XML Sitemap plugins provide pinging to some search engines upon each post edit or publication, this plugin does not.
 There are two reasons for that:

 1. WordPress has a built-in pinging feature.
 Go in your WP Admin section to Settings > Writing and make sure that the text area under **Update services** contains at least
 `